Missouri Knife Law – The Complete Guide (In Plain English)

 Missouri Knife Definitions

-• A switchblade knife – A folding or pocket knife is a knife with a blade that folds into the handle when not in use.
-The blade is opened either by a spring-loaded mechanism or by centrifugal force.
+• Switchblade Knife: A folding or pocket knife that opens via a spring-loaded mechanism or by centrifugal force.

 Legal Knives in Missouri

-The following knives are legal to own in Missouri.
+The following knives are legal to own in Missouri:

 • Dirks, stilettos, and other slim stabbing knives